Newington (Vic.)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Nine active transport stops operate within Newington.
-Two individual routes service these stops, collectively providing 395 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 259 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode of transportation at 87%, with 9% walking.
+The analysis of public transport in Newington shows that there are nine active transport stops operating within the area.
+These stops are serviced by two individual routes, collectively providing 395 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 259 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transport at 87%, with 9% walking.
 Vehicle ownership averages 1.4 per dwelling.

 According to the 2021 Census, some 21.5% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 56 trips per day across all routes, equating to approximately 43 weekly trips per individual stop.